 Resistance tells me that I deserve to eat chocolate cake and drink wine when I am out for dinner.
 It taunts me, it tells me to loosen up and enjoy myself more.
 It can be very persuasive and charming when it wants to be.
 It likes to think of itself as the life of the party.
 When I wake up in the middle night with an upset stomach or a racing heart, it is nowhere to be seen.
 It is these moments that I can finally hear my body speaking and I am reminded why I choose not to eat certain foods for my overall health and well-being.

 Resistance is dismissive of my desire to write and be creative.
-It lays a heavy blanket of sleepiness on my shoulders and it gently encourages me to crawl back into bed for some extra sleep, rather than keep on trying.
+It lays a heavy blanket of sleepiness on my shoulders and it gently encourages me to crawl back into bed for some extra rest, rather than keep on trying.
 Or it laughs at my mistakes and awkward attempts, in an effort to shame me into giving up.
 It takes everything in my being to keep going: a trust in the knowledge that this is something I need to do.
 Even so, getting the words down on the page often feels like moving through mud.
 This is why it is so important to break the process into small, turtle steps so I can keep showing up.
 Once I find my flow, I am reminded of why I need to do this work, and how it fills me with joy.

 As I become more familiar with resistance, I am realizing that it is not going anywhere soon.
 It is my constant companion on this journey; and the more I push against it, the harder the struggle becomes.
 I used to think that resistance got an automatic say in my actions and choices.
 Its voice is so loud and persuasive, it is hard not to give it a decision-making role.
 I am realizing now that this is not the case.
 I am ultimately in charge.
 The choice is up to me.